John Cooke (Royal Navy officer): Trafalgar and death

 Bellerophon was soon closely engaged with the French, breaking through the enemy line and closing with Aigle.
 As with the other French ships in the fleet, Aigle's rigging and mastheads were occupied by musketeers and grenadiers, who kept up a steady fire on Bellerophon and took a heavy toll of sailors exposed on the British ship's deck.
 Much of the fire was directed at the quarterdeck, where Cooke, Cumby and Overton stood.
-Cumby noted with surprise that Cooke was still wearing his uniform coat, which sported epaulettes that marked him out as the ship's captain to French snipers.
+Cumby noted with surprise that Cooke was still wearing his uniform coat, which sported epaulettes that marked him out as the ship's captain to French marksmen.
 Cooke had forgotten to remove the epaulettes and recognised the danger they represented, but replied "It is too late to take them off.
 I see my situation, but I will die like a man."

-As the action continued, the Captain PierrePaul Gourège of Aigle ordered his crew to board and seize Bellerophon, hoping to use their superiority of numbers to overwhelm the British crew.
+As the action continued, Captain PierrePaul Gourège of Aigle ordered his crew to board and seize Bellerophon, hoping to use their superiority of numbers to overwhelm the British crew.
 Cooke sent Cumby below to make sure that the lowerdeck guns continued to fire into the French ship as the battle continued overhead, and threw himself at the French sailors pouring onto Bellerophon's quarterdeck, shooting an enemy officer dead and engaging in handtohand combat with the men behind him.
 Within minutes Cumby had returned to the deck with reinforcements from below, passing the mortally wounded Overton on the ladder.
 The badly wounded ship's quartermaster was also present, and he informed Cumby that Cooke had fallen in the melee.
 Cumby's charge cleared the French from the deck of Bellerophon, and he found Cooke dead on the quarterdeck, two musket balls lodged in his chest.
 Cooke's last words had been "Let me lie quietly a minute.
 Tell Lieutenant Cumby never to strike."

 Cumby took charge of the battered Bellerophon, directing her fire into Aigle and ultimately forcing the French ship's surrender after the arrival of other British vessels.
 Bellerophon had suffered grievously, losing 27 dead and 127 wounded.
 Although Aigle was lost in the chaotic storm which followed the battle, Bellerophon survived, primarily due to Cumby's leadership.
 He was later promoted to post captain for his services in the action.
 Cooke's body was buried at sea the day after the battle with the other fatal casualties from Bellerophon.